rameezusmani/pythonmassmailer/README.md

 # pythonmassmailer

-pythonmassmailer is a very simple mass emailing python script that uses smtplib.SMTP class
+pythonmassmailer is a very simple multithreaded mass emailing python script that uses smtplib.SMTP class.
+I tested it with 400 threads at a time and it sent 1000s of emails within few seconds using few (but working) SMTP servers.

 PREREQUISITES
 =============